gdamdam/awesome-decentralized-web/README.md

 ### Web, Search and Archiving
 - [Agregore](https://agregore.mauve.moe/) - A minimal web browser for the distributed web.
 Supports IPFS, Hypercore Protocol + more.
-- [Cactus Comments](https://cactus.chat/) - A federated comment system for the open web built on Matrix. **Dormant**
+- [Cactus Comments](https://cactus.chat/) - A federated comment system for the open web built on Matrix.
 - [Ceno Browser](https://censorship.no/) - Censorship-resistant mobile browser that shares and retrieves web content through the Ouinet peer-to-peer cache.
 - [IPWB](https://github.com/oduwsdl/ipwb) - An interplanetary wayback machine.
 - [yacy](https://github.com/yacy/yacy_search_server) - Distributed Peer-to-Peer Web Search Engine and Intranet Search Appliance.

 ### Identity & Key Management
-- [Dark Crystal](https://darkcrystal.pw/) - Set of protocols, libraries, techniques and guidelines for secure management of sensitive data such as cryptographic keys. **Dormant**
+- [Dark Crystal](https://darkcrystal.pw/) - Set of protocols, libraries, techniques and guidelines for secure management of sensitive data such as cryptographic keys.
 - [Keyoxide](https://keyoxide.org/) - Decentralized, cryptographic identity proofs; a self-hostable Keybase alternative.
 - [OpenTimestamps](https://opentimestamps.org/) - A standard format for blockchain timestamping.

 ### Miscellaneous
 - [Librem](https://librem.one) - A growing bundle of ethical services by Purism.
-- [Rotonde](https://wiki.xxiivv.com/#rotonde) - Commonly agreed upon specifications of a JSON object shared between members of the network. **Dormant**
+- [Rotonde](https://wiki.xxiivv.com/#rotonde) - Commonly agreed upon specifications of a JSON object shared between members of the network.

 ## Graveyard
 *Projects that shaped the decentralized web but are no longer maintained.
 Kept for the historical record.
 Domains of dead projects are sometimes squatted or hijacked — where that happened, links point to archived copies.*